Coswold/api_challenge/README.md

 #### Scalability
 Along with security, Flask Limiter also helps with scalabilty.
 I have implemented a trie as the search algorithm to be more efficient when a higher rate of requests come in and more data is stored.
 This trie returns the closest match to the user input.
+Currently working on storing the search tree in a session variable so it will only have to be created once per session.